The Spiritual Centre.co.uk

 The fae women embody a playful spirit that encourages creativity and joy; they remind us not to take life too seriously and to embrace whimsy even amidst challenges.
 Brigid’s flame sparks inspiration and courage within us, while Dana offers a deep connection to nature's cycles.
 Eostre brings forth renewal and rebirth in the springtime; each energy serves as a reminder that healing often comes from within but can be amplified by recognising the support surrounding us.

-Animal Spirits of Willow Tree
+Totems and Entites of the Willow Tree

 Bruce Clifton